Dressed-Asymptotic States and QED Infrared Physics: Introduction

 The problem of the infrared (IR) divergence in the transition amplitudes is well-known in the gauge theories in four dimensions.
 In quantum electrodynamics (QED), for example, this is a problem where loop corrections coming from low-energy photons (i.e., soft photons) give an infinite phase to the transition amplitudes and make the transition probabilities going to be zero due to the IR divergences.
 This problem has been solved by using the Bloch-Nordsieck (BN) formalism \cite{Bloch:1937pw}, where we assume that the physical final state is a superposition of states with any number of soft photons because we cannot distinguish between a final state and final states adding an arbitrary number of soft photons to the final state.
 In the BN formalism, the soft photon theorem, which connects amplitudes emitting soft photons with the original amplitude is essential to recover the predictability of the theory \cite{Yennie:1961ad,Weinberg:1965nx}.

 Interestingly, it has been discovered that this soft photon theorem is related to the asymptotic symmetry of the theory \cite{Strominger:2013lka,He:2014cra,Campiglia:2015qka,Kapec:2015ena}.
-Nowadays the relation is known as one side of the ``IR triangle'', which is now actively investigated (for example, see \cite{Strominger:2017zoo}).
+Adding to the memory effect, the relations between soft theorems and asymptotic symmetries and memory effects are recently known as the ``IR triangle'', which is now actively investigated (for example, see \cite{Strominger:2017zoo}).
 In the study, the asymptotic symmetry of QED called large gauge symmetry implies the existence of an infinite number of large charges with functional degrees of freedom.
 By choosing the function of the large charge to a specific one and using the Ward-Takahashi identity, we can derive the soft photon theorem.
 A similar relation between the Bondi-van der Burg-Metzner-Sachs (BMS) asymptotic symmetry \cite{Bondi:1960jsa,Sachs:1962wk} and linearized gravity theory has been found \cite{He:2014laa}.
 These studies lead to the consideration that asymptotic symmetries shed new light on the information loss problem of the black hole (BH) \cite{Hawking:2016msc}.
 Their idea is that an infinite number of soft charges could also exist on the BH, which generates soft photons and soft gravitons (and so on) in quantum theory, and these soft particles may protect the unitarity of the time evolution from the formation to the evaporation of the BH.
 In other words, the existence of the soft particles which save the IR divergence problem for transition processes in flat spacetime may play an important role even in curved spacetime.
 We should note that, however, in the BN formalism, we cannot remove the IR divergence in the $S$-matrix although there is no divergence in the transition probability.
 In other words, the unitarity of the quantum process is not guaranteed.
 Therefore, it is appropriate that we use the dressed state formalisms \cite{Chung:1965zza,Kibble:1968sfb,Kibble:1969ip,Kibble:1969ep,Kibble:1969kd,Kulish:1970ut,Ware:2013,Neuenfeld:2018,Hirai:2019gio}, by which we expect to construct IR divergence-free $S$-matrix so that we can check the unitarity.